Fellow (The Melbourne JD)

 email@example.com | Room 0916G

-Matthew is a sessional lecturer and practicing barrister.
+Matthew is a sessional lecturer and practising barrister.
 He was admitted to practice in 2005 after completing articles with the Victorian Government Solicitors' Office.
 He worked in the Executive Branch of that Office as a solicitor until 2007 where he advised on tort, contract, administrative and constitutional law.

 Before coming to the Bar, Matthew was the sole researcher to Geoffrey Robertson QC at Doughty Street Chambers, London.
 Prior to that, he was the associate to Justice Habersberger of the Supreme Court of Victoria and the legal researcher to the Solicitor-General for Victoria (now Justice Tate of the Victorian Court of Appeal).